francois-gm/go-kabk/2022-2023-go4-thesis-assignment/README.md

 Questions to ask **before delivering your project**:

 - **Bring your thesis website a test drive**.
 Navigate and reflect on your experience.
 Also let your friends try your website, and observe them while doing it.
 Criterias to take into account: *intuitive patterns, loads fast, optimized content and media, legible sizes depending on screen sizes, right timing for animations and transitions, accessible...* Based on these experiences, see remaining details that can be improved.
-- Can my thesis website be **archived** through the university research portal (assignment requirement).
+- Can my thesis website be **archived** through the university research portal (assignment requirement)?
 In most circumstances it will be, you will need to make sure your website is *static* (as self-contained *html* document with its contained ressources), and be mindful about how you use *Javascript* (if you use it).

 ### Milestones